ut-ras/ras_site/README.md

 This will load the repository and install all of the required Node packages.

 # Running a local server:
-Run `npm run dev` in your terminal and navigate to `http://localhost:5173/` in your browser to activate the live server.
+Run `npm run dev` in your terminal to activate the live server and navigate to `http://localhost:5173/` in your browser to view the site.

-# Building your files for deployment:
+# Deploying your changes:
-Run `npm run build`.
-This will build your website into a static site which is available in the `dist` folder.

-Modify `index.html` accordingly.
-After this, you can upload these files the remote server (in this case, it is an Apache server).

-Note: the process for deployment is still a work in progress.
+Run `./deploy.sh` in your terminal.
+When prompted, enter your UT EID.
+Alternatively, run `echo [your_ut_eid] | ./deploy.sh` if you don't want to wait for the prompt.